bparanj/crystal/security/patching.md

    ```

 2. `bundle viz` command:
    The `bundle viz` command generates a visual dependency graph of your project's gems.
-It creates an image file that shows the relationships between gems, including their dependencies.
+It creates an image file that shows the relationships between gems,  their dependencies.
 To use this command, you need to have the `graphviz` library installed on your system.
 Run the following command to generate the dependency graph:
    ```
    $ bundle viz
    ```